-If a party is unsure if there is a hearing has been listed, they should contact the VCAT Residential Tenancies registry immediately.
+If a party is unsure if a hearing has been listed, they should contact VCAT (the Residential Tenancies List) immediately.

-Each Tribunal Member conducts proceedings differently, but all are bound by the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”).
+Tribunal members (i.e. the people hearing and judging matters) conduct proceedings differently, but all are bound by the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”).
 VCAT:

 •must act fairly (s 97);